Glossier's First Foundation Is Here — & 4 Beauty Editors Tried It

 Glossier Foundation Shade: Medium 2

 Review: "I’m a longtime fan of Glossier, but have to admit that I’ve never been obsessed with its complexion products; as someone with oily, acne-prone skin, the hyper-dewy, luminous finishes haven’t always been flattering.
 (As I always say, there’s a fine line between glowy and greasy!)
 When it comes to foundation, I like light, buildable coverage — and Stretch Fluid Foundation is all of those things.
-It’s a noticeable step up in coverage from the brand’s OG Perfecting Skin Tint, and very much still lets your skin show through.
-The coverage level is on the lighter end of light to medium, IMO, and it felt really comfortable on my skin.
-I also tried the new Stretch Face Brush, which has curved bristles designed to fit the contours of your face for seamless application.
+It’s a noticeable step up in coverage from the brand’s OG Perfecting Skin Tint and it very much still lets your skin show through.
+The coverage level is on the lighter end of light-to-medium IMO and it felt really comfortable on my skin.
+I also tried the new Stretch Face Brush which has curved bristles designed to fit the contours of your face for seamless application.
 I'll be honest: The brush didn't do a whole lot for me — it's also a bit hard to clean — but I did love how the foundation looked after I used it.
 Depending on how much coverage you crave, I would add concealer where needed.
 But for an everyday foundation, I’m pretty pleased with it.
-Since I do tend to get shiny, I set my face with a bit of loose powder on my T-zone before going about my day, and my skin looked supercute.
+Since I do tend to get shiny, I set my face with a bit of loose powder on my T-zone before going about my day and my skin looked super fresh.
 The result?
 Let’s just say it’s giving Glossier model…"